-When I think 60 degree wedge, the first thing my mind goes to is Phil Mickelson and his incredible ability to hit flop shots in sticky situations.
-Of course, I don’t try a flop shot on the course very often, but I do pull out my 60 degree wedge several times per round.
-I view my 60 degree wedge as a true utility club, and frankly I use it in so many situations.
+When I think about a 60 degree wedge, the first thing my mind goes to is Phil Mickelson and his incredible ability to hit flop shots in sticky situations.
+Of course, I don’t whip out a full-on flop shot on the course very often, but I do pull out my 60 degree wedge several times per round.
+I view my 60 degree wedge as a truly versatile wedge, and frankly I use it in so many situations.
 I’m most confident and consistent from the sand with my 60, and I barely even blink when it comes to hitting over a hazard onto the green with it.

 A great 60 degree wedge will round out your bag and add versatility to your short game.
 We’ve covered the market completely to determine the best 60 degree wedges out there, check out our full buyers guide down below!